 Individuals applying for $CSAEd^{\mathbb{M}}$ core or a specialty certification must meet detailed education and work experience requirements at the time of application submission.
-All certifications require either a graduate/master's-level degree and five years of qualifying work experience as outlined below or a bachelor's or associate's degree and at least seven years of qualifying work experience as outlined below.
+All certifications require either a graduate/master's-level degree and three years of qualifying work experience as outlined below or a bachelor's or associate's degree and four years of qualifying work experience as outlined below.